cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 Some integration scripts required to be called not only from root but from end-user too, so they should be able to work when called as end-user unix user.
-Developing that scripts, you should keep in mind that CageFS is an optional component, so anything that works in CageFS must also work when it's disabled for particular user or not installed on the server at all and wise versa.
+Developing that scripts, you should keep in mind that CageFS is an optional component, so anything that works in CageFS must also work even if it's disabled for particular user or not installed on the server at all.

 This means that you should do one of the following:
 - all required information (a code, all its dependencies, all called binaries, all configs/files/caches it reads) should be available for user (even in CageFS);
 - you should use CageFS's [proxyexec](/cloudlinux_os_components/#executing-by-proxy) mechanism to make your script run itself in real system, but with user privileges;
 - use both: configured sudo and proxyexec if your script needs privileges escalation (e.g. to read some credentials or other files that shouldn't be disclosed to end-user).
-SUDO mechanism is needed for cases when CageFS it not installed or enabled for user and proxyexec is needed when user executes script in CageFS.
+SUDO mechanism is needed for cases when CageFS it not installed or it's disabled for the user and proxyexec is needed when the user executes script in CageFS

 When using SUDO you should make the wrapper that will call your script using SUDO command, like this:
 ```